A Comprehensive Guide to Motorcycle Licensing in Victoria

 Basic controls (brakes, throttle, clutch)

-Slow-speed manoeuvres
+Slow-speed maneuvers

-Emergency braking
+Emergency braking techniques

-Roadcraft for staying alive
+Roadcraft for staying safe on the road

-3️⃣ Pass It
+3️⃣ Pass the Course

-Always display an L-plate (yellow and black).
+Display an L-plate at all times (yellow and black).

-Zero BAC (Blood Alcohol Content).
+Maintain a zero BAC (Blood Alcohol Content).

-Step 2: Get Your Probationary Licence
+Step 2: Progress to Your Probationary Licence

 1️⃣ Book Your Motorcycle Check Ride